trueshadow1995/RustDumper/README.md

 Uses live IL2CPP runtime reflection to dump class offsets, method RVAs, and typeinfo addresses.

+-- Need to create C:\Dumps before running it as it does not create the file for you.

 ## How it works

 **Injection** – The DLL gets injected into Rust.
 Nothing fancy; you're supposed to have EAC turned off.